UNC Board of Governors to reveal how each school has revamped their DEI plans

 CHAPEL HILL, N.C.
-(WTVD) -- UNC Board of Governors will make public how each school plans to comply with a major overhaul to the DEI policy within the system.
+(WTVD) -- UNC Board of Governors is revealing to the public how each school plans to comply with a major overhaul to the DEI policy within the system.

 Each school had until September 1 to submit its new policy and what those changes will look like on campus from jobs to academic programs.